nkatzz/OLED/README.md

 You'll need to have Scala (> 2.11) with SBT (Scala Build Tool), Java 8, and Python 2.7 installed on your machine.
 The manual (``OLED/manual``) that comes with the source code contains detailed instructions.
 In sort:

 * Clone or download the source code.
 Open a terminal and navigate to the source code location.
-In what follows we'll refer to this directory by `/oledhome`
-* `cd install-scripts`
+* `cd OLED/install-scripts`
 * `./install.sh`

 Please update your `PATH`, `PYTHONPATH` and `LD_LIBRARY_PATH` as per the instructions in the manual.